 - There are several ways you can meet the basic skills requirement, including passing the CBEST, passing the CSET: Multiple Subjects Plus Writing Skills Examination, and more.
 View this PDF on the California Commission on Teacher Credentialing (CTC) website for a full list of possible options.

-- If you plan to satisfy the Basic Skills requirement by an option other than the CBEST, please contact the SJSU Lurie College of Education Credential Services office to have your documentation verified.
-Once the documentation is verified, please upload the verified document(s) through the CalState Apply application portal.
+- If you plan to satisfy the Basic Skills requirement by an option other than the CBEST, please contact the SJSU Lurie College of Education Credential Services to have your documentation verified.
+Once Credential Services reviews your document, please upload the verified document(s) through the CalState Apply application portal.

 - Visit our Test Preparation Resources webpage for several free resources to prepare for passing the CBEST exam.

 - Upload a PDF copy of your verification to your CalState Apply application.

 There are 3 steps to obtaining your Certificate of Clearance (CoC).
 Do not wait until the last minute to request this item, as it can take weeks for the CTC to issue.

 - Step 1 | Live Scan Service

 - For Live Scan Service locations, visit https://oag.ca.gov/fingerprints/locations.
 Live Scan Services may also be available at the SJSU Police Department.
 Call (408) 924-2172.

 - Print three copies of the Request for Live Scan Service form [form 41-LS] and take it with you to your Live Scan appointment.